Kalan-Lab/zol/README.md

 The tools are also designed to explore a single set of homologous gene-clusters (e.g. a single GCF), not the BGC-ome of an entire genus or species like lsaBGC.

-zol produces a basic heatmap, but for visualizations of gene-clusters we recommend awesome tools such as [clinker](https://github.com/gamcil/clinker) and [gggenomes](https://github.com/thackl/gggenomes), which we think the in-depth spreadsheet complements nicely.
+zol produces a basic heatmap, but for visualizations of gene-clusters we recommend other tools such as [clinker](https://github.com/gamcil/clinker) and [gggenomes](https://github.com/thackl/gggenomes), which we think the in-depth spreadsheet complements nicely.

 Some features in zol reports are more up to date than lsaBGC (but we plan to incorporate these in future versions of lsaBGC).
 This includes HyPhy-based selection inference and gene tree to gene-cluster tree concordance statistics.